briandfoy/briandfoy.github.io/_posts/2022-06-02-i-dumped-gmail.md

 There were plenty of reasons to use GMail for as long as I did:

 * I wanted to get my email from any computer, including those in hotel business centers.
 That seems like an odd requirement now that everything is cloud based.
 * I'm inclined to use Apple services, but they are possibly more inept at services than Google has been.
-And their old-school email clients are the reason I preferred GMail anyway.
+And Apple's old-school email clients are the reason I preferred GMail anyway.
 * I hate running my own mail server.
 I've done it, and that's just not how I want to spend my time.
 * GMail and GCal cooperated nicely since various things such as ticket purchases automatically showed up in my calendar.